alvachien/acgalleryapi/README.md

 ```

 ### Step 4.
-Deployment
+HTTP Server
 By default, this Web API can deploy to IIS or IIS Express, or any other HTTP server which can host ASP.NET Core.

 ## Development Tools
-Though the whole project was compiled with Visual Studio 2017 Community Version, the project can be processed by any IDE which supports ASP.NET Core.
+Though the whole project was compiled with Visual Studio 2017 Community Version, the project can be processed by command lines with ASP.NET Core supported.

 ## Unit Test
-This unit test project also included.
+An unit test project also included in this repo.
 You can run the unit test to ensure the codes run successfully.

 # Author